NVIDIA/edk2-nvidia/Platform/NVIDIA/Jetson/Readme.md

 1. At the prompt, press "Y"
 1. Press the Escape key once again to go to UEFI menu.
 1. Select "Reset"
-1. Select "Linux" from GRUB menu.

 ## Enabling PCIe Support

-PCIe support is disabled by default because when you boot Linux with ACPI, out-of-tree patches are required.
+PCIe support is disabled by default because when you boot Linux with ACPI, out-of-tree patches are required for the Linux PCIe driver.
 If these patches are not present, Linux may be unable to boot.

+Please note that for the Jetson AGX Xavier Developer Kit, the SATA interface is a PCIe device and so to use this interface, it is also necessary to enable PCIe support.

 PCIe support can be enabled with the following steps:

 1. Press escape when the console displays "Press ESCAPE for boot options"
 1. Select "Device Manager" from the menu.